SubconsciousCompute/windows-snapshot/README.md

 The aim is to provide a snapshot of Windows system asynchronously.
 It achieves this by using `WMI`.

-Our global state is `windows_snapshot::state::Windows` which stores the states of Windows machine at any given instance.
+Our global state is `wsadasdasxcZcasxcindows_snapshot::state::Windows` which stores the states of Windows machine at any given instance.
 Each state member can be updated synchronously or asynchronously, alone or alongside other states.

 Example: